inivekin/abosa/abosa.typ

 as limit to your field of view.
 I can't be more than memory
 if you're to want for something new.
-By gracing me with space so near,
+Since gracing me with space so near,
 I fear the risk that a misplace in error costs me further years unpowered, rolling, lost to space.